ventus-ag/docs/_docs/overview.md

 # Platform Overview
 {: .no_toc }

-{% include alert.html type="info" title="This article is designed to equip people with the key concepts" content=to get started with Ventus Cloud,whether you’re considering migrating or implementing a new deployment." %}
+{% include alert.html type="info" title="This article is designed to equip people with the key concepts" content="to get started with Ventus Cloud,whether you’re considering migrating or implementing a new deployment." %}